 The Principal Investigator (PI) for GLOBE 2020 is Dr. Ali Dastmalchian, Dean and Professor, Beedie School of Business, Simon Fraser University (SFU), Vancouver, Canada.
 Dr. Dastmalchian is the current CEO of GLOBE Foundation and has primary responsibility for the intellectual direction of the research and research-related activities, and assumes administrative and financial responsibility for this project.
 The GLOBE team has already received substantial funding to conduct this research.
 The project will be headquartered at the Beedie School of Business, SFU.

-The team has seven Principal Co-Investigators.
+The team has six Principal Co-Investigators.
 As a team, they will manage the intellectual direction of the research and research-related activities.
-Professors Carolyn Egri (Simon Fraser University), Stacey Fitzsimmons (University of Victoria), Richard Cotton (University of Victoria), Peter Dorfman (New Mexico State University, Past CEO of GLOBE Foundation), Amanda Bullough (University of Delaware), Mansour Javidan (Thunderbird School of Global Management and former CEO of GLOBE Foundation), and Mila Lazarova (Simon Fraser University) are the principal co-investigators of GLOBE 2020.
+Professors Carolyn Egri (Simon Fraser University), Richard Cotton (University of Victoria), Peter Dorfman (New Mexico State University, Past CEO of GLOBE Foundation), Amanda Bullough (University of Delaware), Mansour Javidan (Thunderbird School of Global Management and former CEO of GLOBE Foundation), and Mila Lazarova (Simon Fraser University) are the principal co-investigators of GLOBE 2020

 Project Director for GLOBE 2020 is Dr. Mansour Javidan, Garvin Distinguished Professor and Director of Najafi Global Mindset Institute at Thunderbird School of Global Management.
 He will manage the required activities to ensure a timely and smooth completion of the project.